ICCB-Cologne/CNSistent/README.md

 ![Example Data](./docs/Logo.png)

 CNSistent is a Python tool for processing and analyzing copy number data.
-It is designed to work with data from a variety of sources, including TCGA, PCAWG, TRACERx, and COSMIC.
+It is designed to work with data from a variety of sources.
 The tool is designed to be easy to use, and to provide a comprehensive set of analyses and visualizations.

-Full documentation including examples is available [here](./docs/build/html/index.html).
+> This repository also contains data from the PCAWG, TCGA, and TRACERx datasets, as well as gene sets from COSMIC and Ensembl, therefore git clone will download around 1GB of data.
+If you only want to use the library, download via PyPI (TODO)

+<a href="./docs/build/html/index.html" style="font-size: 2.5em;">DOCUMENTATION HERE</a>

 # Example

-The below data are directly taken from the published [TRACERx Zenodo archive](https://zenodo.org/records/7649257).
+The below used files are directly taken from the [TRACERx Zenodo archive](https://zenodo.org/records/7649257).

 ## 1. Load CNS Data and Display Heatmap
 Load CNS data from a CSV file and visualize the first 5 rows using a heatmap.